awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

 + **rename** – Specifies a different name to be used in CloudWatch for this metric\.
 + **unit** – Specifies the unit to use for this metric\.
 The unit you specify must be a valid CloudWatch metric unit, as listed in the `Unit` description in [MetricDatum](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_MetricDatum.html)\.

+There are two other sections you can include in `metrics_collected`:
-To retrieve custom metrics using StatsD, you include a **StatsD** subsection in **metrics\_collected**\.
++ **statsd** – enables you to retrieve custom metrics using the StatsD protocol\.
 The CloudWatch agent acts as a daemon for the protocol\.
 You use any standard StatsD client to send the metrics to the CloudWatch agent\.
+For more information, see [Retrieve Custom Metrics with StatsD ](CloudWatch-Agent-custom-metrics-statsd.md)\.
++ **procstat** – enables you to retrieve metrics from individual processes\.
+For more information, see [Collect Process Metrics with the procstat Plugin](CloudWatch-Agent-procstat-process-metrics.md)\.

 The following is an example `metrics` section for use on Windows Server\.
 In this example, many Windows metrics are collected, and the computer is also set to receive additional metrics from a StatsD client\.